amorilia/buildenv/README.rst

-buildenv is a simple batch script for setting up a build environment on Windows.
+Buildenv is batch script used to setting up a build environment on Windows for the various projects developed by Niftools.

 Installation
 ------------